hyperledger/indy-hipe/text/0025-indy-docs-framework/README.md

 ### Implementation of a Multiproject Sidebar
 [sidebar]: #sidebar
-There have been a couple design decisions that have given me pause.
+There have been a couple design decisions that have given us pause.
 One of those has been the method of building our multi-repository sidebar on http://indy.readthedocs.io.

 While readthedocs supports subprojects, it does not automatically make a shared menu for the projects. we created a separate config file named [remote_conf.py](https://github.com/michaeldboyd/indy-docs-conf/blob/master/remote_conf.py) to define a global sidebar that includes links to all the repositories.